 READI is designed to use CDBG resources to provide targeted economic development investment in either a single unit of general local government or a rural region.
-All funds must meet the low-to moderate-income national objective.
-Because economic growth is linked to the availability of skilled workers and quality workforce housing, READI applications are required to include both economic development and housing projects, and are encouraged to include job training.
+All funds must benefit low-to moderate income individuals.
+Because economic growth is linked to the availability of skilled workers and quality workforce housing, READI applications are required to include both economic development and housing projects, and are encouraged to include job training projects.

 - Economic Development (required): The cornerstone of a READI proposal would be an application to create a new business or expand an existing business.
-Loans of up to \$500,000 would be available in exchange for low- and moderate- income job creation.
-Job training can be considered an economic development activity. - Workforce Housing (required): To attract new workers to rural areas, loans of up to \$300,000 would be available to rehabilitate or create workforce housing near the economic development project.
-These funds cannot be used for the construction of new housing. - Job Training (encouraged): Job training grants/loans of up to \$200,000 would be available to train workers to step into new jobs directly associated with the economic development project.
+Loans of up to \$500,000 would be available in exchange for low- and moderate- income job creation. - Workforce Housing (required): To attract new workers to rural areas, loans of up to \$300,000 would be available to rehabilitate or create workforce housing near the economic development project. - Job Training (encouraged): Job training grants of up to \$200,000 would be available to train workers to step into new jobs at the economic development project.